koinos/koinos-docs/docs/tutorials/custom-types-contract.md

 ## Writing the implementation

-Each smart contract must defined a `main()`.
+Each smart contract must define a `main()`.
 Within `main()` we will get the contract's arguments and entry points and dispatch to the correct function from there.
 Currently, this must be implemented manually.
 There is a decent amount of boiler plate currently to deserialize and serialize data.
 This all comes from the generated Protobuf types.

 ```c++
 #include <koinos/system/system_calls.hpp>